-16.24 Stress patches of reinforcing mesh of 150 by 150 mm mesh are applied over the mechanical fixing heads and fully embedded within the basecoat while it is still wet, or alternatively a second layer of mesh can be blanket applied over the fixings and bedded in with the basecoat.
+16.19 Stress patches of reinforcing mesh (150 by 150 mm) are applied over the mechanical fixing heads and fully embedded within the basecoat.
+Alternatively, a second layer of mesh can be blanket applied over the fixings and bedded in with the basecoat.
 Further basecoat is applied to maintain an approximate 6 mm thickness when measured from the top of the fixings.
 The surface of the basecoat should be given a light diagonal scratch to provide a key for the dash receiver coat.
-If the building exceeds two storeys, stainless steel fire fixings should then be installed using a pattern that achieves a minimum of 1 fixing per 1 m2.
-Refer to Figure 7 for the fixing patterns.
+If the building exceeds two storeys, stainless steel fire fixings should then be installed using a pattern that achieves a minimum of 1 fixing per 1 m2 (see Figure 5).